 Pros:

 Zoom Phone delivers a full-featured phone service that integrates seamlessly with the broader Zoom platform.
 For individual users, this means you can have a personal cloud-based phone line with features typically reserved for business systems.
-Key highlights include unlimited domestic calling (where supported), high-quality audio, voicemail transcription, call recording, and SMS—all in one app.
+Key highlights include unlimited domestic calling where supported, high-quality audio, voicemail transcription, call recording, and SMS.

 International users benefit from the ability to obtain local numbers in many countries and make global calls from a single account.